FilipNoijons/Data_analysis_AVL/tumor_bodyweight_QC_numbered.md

 ## Tumor growth per mouse

+Tumor growth is visualized for each mouse individually.
+Within each treatment group, a separate plot is generated.
+This allows assessment of variability within groups and identification of outlier growth patterns that might not be visible in group averages.

 ``` r
 # Plot function for each treatment group separately
 plot_group_mice <- function(df_group, title_text) {